 Overnight in Paro.

 You will be returning with beautiful memories of the trip.
-A representative from Third Rock Adventures will drop you at the international airport of Paro.
-You can take an international flight to New Delhi, Kathmandu, Bagdogra, Dhaka, Singapore and others from Paro.
+Our Bhutanese guide from Third Rock Adventures will drop you at the international airport of Paro.
+You can take an international flight to New Delhi, Kathmandu, Bagdogra, Dhaka, Singapore, and others from Paro.

-If you wish to extend your trip to Bhutan or countries like Nepal, Tibet and India then you can do it for yourself.
+If you wish to extend your trip to Bhutan or countries like Nepal, Tibet, and India, you can do it.

 You need to apply for a Bhutan visa via an authorized travel agent because apply for a visa personally by a tourist is restricted by Bhutan.
-Moreover, you won’t be able to get a visa unless you book a tour package with a tour company.
+Moreover, you won’t get a visa unless you book a tour package with a tour company.

-Traveling in Bhutan attracts a daily tariff but if you are citizens of India, Bangladesh and Maldives then the daily tariff is waived.
+Traveling in Bhutan attracts a daily tariff, but the daily tariff is waived if you are India, Bangladesh, and the Maldives.

 You will require a passport with a validity of 6 months or more from your arrival in Bhutan.

 A hike to Tiger’s Nest is a physically demanding activity of your entire Bhutan Tour with Haa Valley.
 You will be hiking for around 5 to 6 hours, and it will be more enjoyable if you are in good shape.
 Moreover, you can hire ponies halfway off the trail at an extra cost.